-The Company holds less than 1% of the issued and outstanding shares of Wolverine as at March 31, 2019, which were acquired at an aggregate price of \$682,500.
-The Company's investment in Wolverine is non-material and represents less than 2.96% of the Company's total investment portfolio as at March 31, 2019.
-It is believed that Wolverine is a vertically integrated licensed producer in Michigan.
+The Company holds less than 1% of the issued and outstanding shares of Wolverine as at June 30, 2019, which were acquired at an aggregate price of \$682,500.
+The Company's investment in Wolverine is non-material and represents approximately 3.0% of the Company's total investment portfolio as at June 30, 2019.
+It is believed that Wolverine is a vertically-integrated licensed producer in Michigan.

-The net changes in unrealized gains on the Company's investment in Wolverine for the three months ended March 31, 2019 was \$502,500.
+The net changes in unrealized gains on the Company's investment in Wolverine for the six months ended June 30, 2019 was \$502,500.

-Blacklist Holdings Inc. (Washington, Oregon, California)
+Blacklist Holdings Inc. (Washington, Oregon and California)

-The Company holds less than 1% of the issued and outstanding shares of Blacklist Holdings Inc. ("Blacklist") as at March 31, 2019, which were acquired at an aggregate price of \$100,000.
-The Company's investment in Blacklist is non-material and represents 0.37% of the Company's total investment portfolio as at March 31, 2019.
-It is believed that Blacklist owns the IONIC brand and is a manufacturer and distributor of vape pens and cannabis cartridges in the State of Washington State and is currently entering the States of California and Oregon.
+The Company sold its investment in shares of Blacklist Holdings Inc. ("Blacklist") during the six months ended June 30, 2019, which were acquired at an aggregate price of \$100,000.
+It is believed that Blacklist owns the IONIC brand and is a manufacturer and distributor of vape pens and cannabis cartridges in the State of Washington and is currently entering the States of California and Oregon.

-The net changes in unrealized gains on the Company's investment in Blacklist for the three months ended March 31, 2019 was \$50,000.
+The net realized gain on the disposal of Blacklist in the six months ended June 30, 2019 was \$123,845.